ministryofjustice/Claim-for-Crown-Court-Defence/docs/document_storage.md

 ### `Document#document` and `Document#converted_preview_document`

-Evidence documents for claims are uploaded during the claim creation form.
+Evidence documents for claims are uploaded during the claim creation process.
 They are uploaded individually via the documents controller (`DocumentsController#create`), which returns the document id and filename, to allow the form to attach the document to the claim and give feedback to the